RobinBarta/proPTV/README.md

 When proPTV is useful for your scientific work, you may cite us as:

-[1] Barta, Robin, et al. "proPTV - A probabilistic particle tracking velocimetry framework" Journal of Computational Physics (2023) (under review)
+[1] Barta, Robin, et al. "proPTV - A probabilistic particle tracking velocimetry framework" Journal of Computational Physics (2024): https://doi.org/10.1016/j.jcp.2024.113212

 [2] Herzog, Sebastian, et al. "A probabilistic particle tracking framework for guided and Brownian motion systems with high particle densities."
-SN computer science 2.6 (2021): 485, https://doi.org/10.1007/s42979-021-00879-z
+SN computer science (2021): https://doi.org/10.1007/s42979-021-00879-z

 and include the licence file in all copies with modifications or other code that uses parts of the proPTV framework.